camilotejeiro/camilotejeiro.github.io/_posts/2017-08-08-aic-1-course-syllabus.md

 ### Assignments (to be done first)

-Remember: every chapter must be read completely and every section (where
+Remember: every chapter must be read completely and each section must be
-    circuits are covered) must be understood and explained in your lab notebook, before the start of any individual lab report.
+    understood and explained in your lab notebook (where circuits are covered) before the start of that section's lab report, specifically:
-    Specifically:

 * Read textbook chapter
-    - Define lab sections
+    + Define lab sections

-* Focus on individual sections (only if circuit topologies are covered)
+* For each individual section (only if circuit topologies are covered)
-    a.
-Understand each individual circuit topology (for each section)
+    + Understand each individual circuit topology
-    b.
-Write up (in lab notebook) circuit overview and explanation of results for each section
+    + Write up (in lab notebook) circuit overview and explanation of results

 ### Lab Reports (only necessary if circuit topologies are covered)